maxencelefort/WebPhotoMap/README.md

 # WebPhotoMap
 Webapp to add photos as pins to a World map.
+Based on [react-jvectormap](https://github.com/kadoshms/react-jvectormap).

 Live demo: https://web-photo-map.herokuapp.com